polygonplanet/WSHModule/README.md

 WSHModule's script run at module scope (CommonJS/UMD) that means it can use `require`, `exports` and `module` objects.

-WSHModule has a policy that aims to ECMAScript more standard, to reduce the extra extension.

 ## Compatibility

 Currently work in: